 1. The air pressure on your compressor may be too low (For dial adjusting compressors only).
 When this happens, the makeup can pool at the tip of the airbrush resulting in larger droplets spraying onto your skin.
-The medium setting is typically recommended for airbrushing foundation with our compressors with a dial adjustment.
+The medium to medium-high setting is typically recommended for airbrushing foundation with our compressors with a dial adjustment.
 (Use the lowest setting on the 2.0 and the new 1.0 touch start compressors).

 Check out how to deep clean your airbrush stylus in our how-to video below!
 Fast forward to 1:05 to see how the airbrush tip is cleaned.

 6. If it is still not spraying evenly and you've already tried the troubleshooting above, it may mean that the makeup is really clogged in the airbrush stylus.
 Try soaking the airbrush stylus in a cup of water.
 Take the needle cap and nozzle cap off (the tip of airbrush), take the needle out and place all parts in a cup of water.
 Let it soak for a few hours (2-3 hours).
 The water should help soften and breakdown the makeup.
 Then you can proceed with the deep cleaning video again.

 7. And lastly, the needle inside the airbrush stylus may be damaged.

 To check this, carefully take the needle out and run it between your fingers.
 It should feel smooth.
 If you feel any snag, then the needle may need to be replaced.

 #AeroTip: For a quick way to clean the airbrush tip without taking anything apart, pull back the lever to retract the needle and to avoid damaging it.
 Wet a q-tip with water and twist it on the inside of the tip to clean.